Bayesian Social Influence in the Online Realm: Experiment I

-Three of the authors labelled the comments as either positive, neutral, negative, or unreadable (see Table~\ref{tab:videostats} for a summary).
-Positive comments are the comments that describe the video in a positive way, while negative comments are negatives toward some aspects of the video.
+Each of the comments was labeled by an author as either positive, neutral, negative, or unreadable (see Table~\ref{tab:pre-videostats} for a summary).
+Positive comments are the comments that describe the video in a positive way, while negative comments are negative toward some aspects of the video.
 Neutral comments are mostly off-topic or do not contain any evaluations of the content of the video.
-The Fleiss Kappa between the three labellers was $0.56$.
-The comments that are unreadable or are written in a language different from English were filtered out.
-Also, the comments with conflicting labels, namely the comments that were labeled as both positive and negative by different labelers, were filtered out.
-The filtering removed around $10\%$ of all comments.
-For the remaining comments a majority rule was applied to determine the final label of each comment.
+The comments that are unreadable or are written in a language different from English are filtered out.

-During the experiment we measure which comments were shown to the participant on the screen.
-We assume that the comments shown on the screen are read by the participant.
-However we cannot control whether the participant actually read the comments or not, what is another source of noise in the measurements.

-\subsection{Data processing}
+\subsection{Data Processing}